phong016688/test_git1/README.md

 # People-MVVM
 Example android Model View View Model and DataBinding used to explain how to use this pattern in our android applications.

-This example was created to support an article and talk explanation [Escribiendo android apps con Data Binding][1] (spanish).
+This example was created to support a talk explanation [Escribiendo android apps con Data Binding][1] (spanish).

 Libraries used on the sample project
 ------------------------------------